SCHEDULE OF EVENTS FOR CAMP NECON 44

 2:00 p.m.
 Camp Necon Hawaiian Shirt (& Other Garments) Contest Begins!

-Secret judges will be watching all weekend, so any Hawaiian shirt or other garment worn during the convention is eligible to win!
+Secret judges will be watching all weekend, so any Hawaiian shirt or other garment worn during the convention is eligible to win an infamous Camp Necon Valuable Prize!

 8:00 p.m. (and on) TBD Camp Necon Olympic Events